 Ineffective and Costly

-A step in the right direction is a historic agreement signed between India and Bangladesh inked in 2015 that simplifies the border by exchanging more than 150 enclaves.
+A step in the right direction is a historic agreement between India and Bangladesh inked in 2015 that simplifies the border by exchanging more than 150 enclaves.

 - BBC News: Enclaves swapped in landmark India-Bangladesh border deal